brannerchinese/rc_study_plans/sections/reading_mongodb.md

  * [Manual](https://docs.mongodb.com/manual/)

  * "Somewhere in the middle" between SQL and key-value stores."
-Ub David Glasser, "[MongoDB queries don’t always return all matching documents!](https://blog.meteor.com/mongodb-queries-dont-always-return-all-matching-documents-654b6594a827#4ccf)".
+In David Glasser, "[MongoDB queries don’t always return all matching documents!](https://blog.meteor.com/mongodb-queries-dont-always-return-all-matching-documents-654b6594a827#4ccf)".

    > SQL databases offer powerful transactional guarantees and a query planner that can run queries against various user-defined indexes, but you tend to lose these guarantees when you shard data in order to scale.
    >